-As mentioned before, different values of the t{TH} define different quality of service levels.
-Fig. 4 and 5 present blocking and forced termination probabilities for service schemes that use the same criterion both for the access and the handover procedure.
-As we expected, the higher the t{TH} is, the higher blocking probabilities are.
-On the contrary, as t{TH} increases, a drop in forced termination probabilities is observed.
-We also observe that the CC and the TT scheme perform better than the DD scheme.
+the handover procedure.
+As we expected, the higher $t{TH}$ is, the higher blocking probabilities are.
+On the contrary, as $t{TH}$ increases, a drop in forced termination probabilities is observed.
+We also observe that the

+CC and the TT scheme perform better than the DD scheme.
 Moreover, they seem to have a similar performance.
 The TT scheme presents better blocking probabilities, whereas the CC scheme performs better as far as forced termination probabilities are concerned.
-However, various simulation runs showed that the CC scheme performs slightly better, because it presents almost the same blocking probabilities with the TT scheme but lower forced termination probabilities.
-Besides, forced termination calls are less desirable from the user's point of view than blocked calls.
+However, we can say that the CC scheme performs slightly better, because forced termination calls are less desirable from the user's point of view than blocked calls.